Analytically Separating the Source of the Teukolsky Equation: Decomposing General functions in Kerr spacetime

-$m^a$ and $\bar m^a$ in \cref{eq:KN-m,eq:KN-mbar} take the same form as in Boyer--Lindquist coordinates (as do the spin-coefficients as they are scalars which depend on only $r$ and $\theta$).
+The null vectors $m^a$ and $\bar m^a$ in \cref{eq:KN-m,eq:KN-mbar} take the same form as in Boyer--Lindquist coordinates (as do the spin-coefficients as they are scalars which depend on only $r$ and $\theta$).
 The Held derivatives $\edthh$ and $\edthhp$ then relate similarly to the spin raising and lowering operators,

 with the subtlety that the spin raising and lowering operators now act on ${}_s Y_{\l\m}[\theta,\phi_*]$ rather than ${}_s Y_{\l\m}[\theta,\phi]$.
 The $\partial_{u}$ derivatives are trivial as the background is time-independent and we assume the perturbations have a time dependency proportional to $e^{-i\omega t}$ (converting the time coordinate dependence is straightforward, $e^{-i\omega t}=e^{-i\omega (u+r_*)}$). \cref{eq:HeldEdth,eq:HeldEdthp} are similar to Chandrasekhar's operators $\chand{-s}{\omega}^\dagger, \chand{+s}{\omega}$ up to a trivial normalization~\cite{chandrabook}.